 In addition to the boy’s physical injuries, Denton says the ordeal left his son fearful and withdrawn.

 “He’s emotionally overwhelmed right now.”

 The boy was stopped for driving a suspected stolen car.
 He’s charged with larceny and other crimes.
 His dad says he had a clean record until now.

 He just graduated high school and is heading to college in the fall.
 Capozziello, though, does have a criminal past following a 2013 arrest for criminal mischief and disorderly conduct before joining the force.

 On the job, he faced an excessive force complaint in 2017 after tasing the son of a Bridgeport city councilwoman.

 Of this latest incident, Mayor Joe Ganim condemned the officer’s actions saying, “If what I see is authentic and actually what happened, there is no excuse.
 This calls for immediate termination and referral to the State’s Attorney for criminal prosecution.”

 The Bridgeport police chief ordered an internal investigation.
-There is body cam video of this incident.
+There is a body cam video of this incident.
 Bridgeport police have not released it.

-Free download: Access Connecticut breaking news, weather, stream newscasts live and more on-the-go with News 8 alerts directly to your phone.
+Free download: Access Connecticut breaking news, weather, stream newscasts live, and more on-the-go with News 8 alerts directly to your phone.